wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/controls-glossary.rst

    observer
       In control theory, a system that provides an estimate of the internal :term:`state` of a given real :term:`system` from measurements of the :term:`input` and :term:`output` of the real :term:`system`.
 WPILib includes a Kalman Filter class for observing linear systems, and ExtendedKalmanFilter and UnscentedKalmanFilter classes for nonlinear systems.

+   moment of inertia
+      A measurement of a rotating body's resistance to angular acceleration or deceleration.
+Angular moment of inertia can be thought of as angular mass.
+See also: `Moment of inertia <https://en.wikipedia.org/wiki/Moment_of_inertia>`__.

    control input
       The input of a :term:`plant` used for the purpose of controlling it